 Devon is home to the Met Office, responsible for the UK’s weather reporting and predictions.
 The service has been based in Exeter since 2003.

 12. It’s the home of the steam engine.

 Dartmouth is also home to what’s said to be the world’s oldest steam engine – making the area a fantastic site of heritage for those fascinated by the age of steam railway travel.

-Do you know any interesting, strange or fun facts about Devon that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about Devon?
+Share them in the comments below!